 A fully fledged documentation of the Frankfurt dialect can be found on the sister webpage frankfurterisch.org.

 The original VokalJäger was a monolithic standalone application, trained on the High German Kiel PHONDAT Corpus and limited to monophthongs.
 In a currently ongoing project with the Phlipps-Universität-Marburg, Deutscher Sprachatlas, the VokalJäger is being converted into a flexible and generic toolbox bridging phonetics and machine-learning.
-This “new” tool is code-named VokalJäger 2.0 – VJ.EAT (enhanced algorithmic toolbox).
-This version will be released as R-package to the interested public.
+This “new” tool is code-named VokalJäger VJ.EAT (Enhanced Algorithmic Tool box).
+This tool is released as R-package to the interested public on this webapge here.

 There are several new use cases and projects the new VokalJäger is currently being calibrated for and tested with:

 - Prosodic Features with the current specific focus on elementary discourse particles [Pistor 2016].
 This enhances the old process for the capacity to work with F0-curves.

 - Tagesschau-Korpus.
 Replace the Kiel PHONDAT Corpus as reference for the VokalJaeger test-wise with a corpus derived from the German Tagessschau news.

 - Diphthongic Features.
 While the original algorithm was limited to monophthongs, the enhancement takes care of the movement between two distinct vowel states.